 - 1.1 The historic environment plays an important role in helping to shape the identity of a place.
 Whilst central London has many of the world renowned heritage assets it is widely recognised that there is also benefit in understanding and promoting the local historic environment.
-Every place, like every person, has a distinct character, and an understanding of this is important when designing and making decisions about the type and location of future development. - 1.2 The historic environment can make a significant contribution towards achieving a range of objectives: - Economic development in particular heritage can be pivotal to the success of regeneration schemes - Tourism and cultural promotion - Resource efficiency - The creation of a sense of place and sense of pride linked to enhanced health and well-being - Improved access and social cohesion1 - 1.3 Sutton has a considerable historic lineage having been recorded as Sudtone in a seventh century charter of the Benedictine Chertsey Abbey when the Manor was granted to the Abbot by the Governor of Surrey.
+Every place, like every person, has a distinct character, and an understanding of this is important when designing and making decisions about the type and location of future development. - 1.2 The historic environment can make a significant contribution towards achieving a range of objectives: - Economic development.
+In particular heritage can be pivotal to the success of regeneration schemes; - Tourism and cultural promotion; - Resource efficiency; - The creation of a sense of place and sense of pride linked to enhanced health and well-being; and - Improved access and social cohesion. - 1.3 Sutton has a considerable historic lineage having been recorded as Sudtone in a seventh century charter of the Benedictine Chertsey Abbey when the Manor was granted to the Abbot by the Governor of Surrey.
 Some sources state the early name as Suthtone or Sudtana.
-The name is either considered to have been derived from south "tun" or south farm or south enclosure from the Anglo-Saxon "ton" for enclosure. - 1.4 During the early nineteenth century Sutton was still largely a small settlement although the landscape to the east of what is now the High Street was characterised by the large house and grounds of Sutton Court Estate, and the High Street was a busy thoroughfare with a public house and hotel acting as an important point to refresh horses and travellers alike. - 1.5 Development in Sutton accelerated in the latter half of the nineteenth century, with the opening of the railway line in 1847 and the development of infrastructure enabling the development of a community, including water and sewage treatment works and the development of schools and other social infrastructure.
+The name is either considered to have been derived from south "tun" or south farm or south enclosure from the Anglo-Saxon "ton" for enclosure. - 1.4 During the early nineteenth century Sutton was still largely a small settlement although the landscape to the east of what is now the High Street was characterised by the large house and grounds of Sutton Court Estate, and the High Street was a busy thoroughfare with a public house and hotel acting as an important point to refresh horses and travellers alike. - 1.5 Development in Sutton accelerated in the latter half of the nineteenth century, with the opening of the railway line in 1847 and the development of infrastructure enabling the development of a community, including water and sewage treatment works and the development of schools and other social infrastructure. - 1.6 Significant 'modernisation' took place during the 1960s and there has been much change to the commercial area through a programme of pedestrianisation and the development of two shopping centres.

-1 'Capital Values: The Contribution of the Historic Environment to London' English Heritage 2006
+&lt;sup>1 "Capital Values: The Contribution of the Historic Environment to London" English Heritage, 2006